-Matthew and Erika are both polyglots, multilinguals who speak five or more languages.
-Matthew is fluent in nine languages (English, Irish, French, Spanish, Catalan, German, Portuguese, Italian and Hebrew), while having various levels of proficiency in a dozen more languages like Faroese, Occitan and Papiamento; Erika is fluent in Italian, English, German, Spanish and French, but also knows some Portuguese and Slovenian.
-They both use their language skills every day in their work at Babbel.
+Matthew and Erika are both very famous polyglots (at least, here at Babbel), which means they are multilinguals who speak five or more languages.
+Matthew is fluent in nine languages (English, Irish, French, Spanish, Catalan, German, Portuguese, Italian and Hebrew), while having various levels of proficiency in a dozen more languages like Faroese, Occitan and Papiamento.
+Erika is fluent in Italian, English, German, Spanish and French, but also knows some Portuguese and Slovenian.
 But our resident polyglots aren’t the only people flexing their language skills on the interwebs…

-Simcott, a native of Wales, speaks more than 16 languages which technically makes him a hyperpolyglot.
-As co-founder of the Polyglot Conference, and a ubiquitous youtube presence, he is the internet’s de facto multilingual ambassador.
-He was one of the first polyglots to start sharing his passion via youtube videos and directly inspired many of the people on this list to join the conversation with their own videos.
+Richard Simcott is a native of Wales and speaks more than 30 languages, which technically makes him a hyperpolyglot.
+As co-founder of the Polyglot Conference, as well as having a ubiquitous youtube presence, he is the internet’s de facto multilingual ambassador.
+He was one of the first polyglots to start sharing his passion via youtube videos and directly inspired many of the people on this list to join the conversation with their own videos (and languages).

-New Yorker Tim Doner is the youngest hyper-polyglot strutting his stuff on the web.
-He was only 16 when he posted the video above, and two years later he is still adding and perfecting languages in his repertoire.
+New Yorker Tim Doner is one the youngest hyper-polyglots strutting his stuff on the web.
+He was only 16 when he posted his first video, and since then has continued growing his youtube channel with help tips and insights into language learning, as well as having his very own Tedtalk.
 His skills really shine when he talks to native speakers in their own languages.
 Living in massively multilingual New York City, Tim is in a special position to do this on a daily basis.

-As much as the words “genius” and “talent” get thrown around when talking about polyglots, Lewis is the most inspiring polyglot on the list because he was hopelessly monolingual until he was in his twenties.
+As much as the words genius and talent get thrown around when talking about famous polyglots, Lewis is the most inspiring polyglot on the list because he was hopelessly monolingual until he was in his twenties.
 He decided to turn that around by dedicating his life to traveling and learning as many local languages as he could.
 After a decade of non-stop globetrotting he has busted all the myths about being too old to learn a language.
-In 2013 he was one of National Geographic’s “Travelers of the Year”.
+Back in 2013 he was one of National Geographic’s “Travelers of the Year”.

 If the polyglot community looks like a boys’ club – albeit an especially bookish, socially awkward boys’ club – then South African teen Lindi Botes will be a welcome revelation.
 She was inspired to share her language skills online because of Tim Doner’s videos and is another impressive member of the polyglot community’s next generation.